 Have your score sent electronically to the Harvard Extension School Registrar’s Office.

-2. Submit four-year undergraduate degree transcript from listed countries.
+2. Submit a four-year undergraduate degree transcript from listed countries.

 Submit an official transcript showing completion of a four-year undergraduate degree at a college or university located in the United States, Australia, Canada, New Zealand, Republic of Ireland or United Kingdom, at which English is the sole language of instruction.

 Transcripts showing more than one year of transfer credit from a school in a country not listed will not meet this requirement.
-Have your official transcript sent to Registrar’s Office, Attn: English Proficiency, Harvard Extension School, 51 Brattle St, Cambridge, MA 02138.
+Have your official transcript sent to Registrar’s Office, Attn: English Proficiency, Harvard Extension School, 51 Brattle St, Cambridge, MA 02138, or by email to email@example.com.

-3. Submit four-year high school transcript from listed countries.
+3. Submit a four-year high school transcript from listed countries.

 Transcripts showing more than one year of transfer credit from a school in another country will not meet this requirement.
-Have your official transcript sent to Registrar’s Office, Attn: English Proficiency, 51 Brattle St, Cambridge, MA 02138.
+Have your official transcript sent to Registrar’s Office, Attn: English Proficiency, 51 Brattle St, Cambridge, MA 02138, or by email to firstname.lastname@example.org.

-- Take the TOEFL, IELTS, or HELPT if you do not have a four-year undergraduate degree or a four-year high school diploma from a school in one of the listed countries.
-Earning the listed minimum test score is the only way to meet this requirement if you cannot provide official transcripts as described.
+- Take the TOEFL, IELTS, or PTEA if you do not have a four-year undergraduate degree or a four-year high school diploma from a school in one of the listed countries.
+Providing the minimum test score is the only way to meet the requirement if you cannot provide transcripts as described.

-- Take the test well in advance of the start of registration to ensure your score is received by the registration deadline.
+- Take the TOEFL, IELTS, or PTEA before registration opens so that your score is received by the registration deadline.

 - Check your English proficiency status online.

-- Be sure to meet the English proficiency requirement well before the registration deadline.
-If you do not meet the requirement, you will be dropped for a full-tuition refund from courses in subjects listed above.
-Registration fees are nonrefundable.
+- If you do not meet the requirement, you will be dropped for a full-tuition refund from those courses.
+Please note that the registration fee is nonrefundable.

-What if the TOEFL, IELTS, or HELPT is not available in my location?
+What if the TOEFL, IELTS, or PTEA is not available in your location?

-If the TOEFL, IELTS, and HELPT are not available in your location and you have not earned a four-year undergraduate degree or four-year high school diploma at a school in one of the countries listed above, you may submit an appeal to have alternate proof of English proficiency accepted for one term only of enrollment.
+If the TOEFL, IELTS, and PTEA are not available in your location and you have not earned a four-year undergraduate degree or four-year high school diploma at a school in one of the countries listed above, you may submit an appeal to have alternate proof of English proficiency accepted for one term only of enrollment.
+Your appeal and documentation must be received by the registration deadline.

 Only documentation listed on the English proficiency appeal form will be considered.
 It must be submitted with the appeal form.

 Appeals will be considered on a case-by-case basis and may not be approved.
-Do not submit an appeal if the TOEFL, IELTS, or HELPT is administered in your location at any time.
 If an appeal is approved, it is for one semester only and minimum test scores are required for future enrollment.